 - The third party to whom Sage FX will pass money may hold it in an omnibus account and it may not be possible to separate it from the User’s money, or the third party’s money.
 In the event of the insolvency or any other analogous proceedings in relation to that third party, Sage FX may only have an unsecured claim against the third party on behalf of the User, and the User will be exposed to the risk that the money received by Sage FX from the third party is insufficient to satisfy the claims of the User with claims in respect of the relevant account.
 Sage FX does not accept any liability or responsibility for any resulting losses.

 - Sage FX may hold the Users’ money on the Users’ behalf outside the EEA.
-The legal and regulatory regime applying to any such Credit Institution will be different from that of St. Vincent and The Grenadines and in the event of insolvency or any other analogous proceedings in relation to that Credit institution.
-Sage FX will not be liable for the insolvency, acts or omissions of any third party referred to in this paragraph.
+The legal and regulatory regime applying to any such Credit Institution will be different from that of the Republic Marshall Islands and in the event of insolvency or any other analogous proceedings in relation to that Credit institution.
+Sage FX will not be liable for the insolvency, acts, or omissions of any third party referred to in this paragraph.

 - Sage FX may deposit Users’ money with a depository that may have a security interest, lien or right of set-off in relation to that money.

 - A Bank or Broker through whom the Company deals with could have interests contrary to the User’s Interests.